 Next, let’s consider your requirements because you won’t buy any company.
 You probably have a preferred sub-sector, size, region and operational structure.
 This will also reduce your choice significantly.

-For most clients, once we add in their criteria and perform our own research we find fewer than 10, and an average of 3 on-market companies for sale that fit the criteria.
-We think we see about 80% of the on-market companies, so it is that there aren’t many out there.
+For most clients, once we add in their criteria and perform our own research we find fewer than 10, and an average of 3 on-market companies for sale that fit a clients’ criteria.
+Given we have access to about 80% of the on-market companies for sale, so it is that there aren’t many out there.

 Still, you will have a handful of options, but now you hit a couple of final challenges: